yigitemrearikan/dsa210-tennis-clutch-winner-analysis/README.md

  The dataset will be mainly from "Jeff Sackmann" https://github.com/jeffsackmann and https://www.tennisabstract.com/ which the website also has related github repos and also more detailed informations that I can use for calculation of metrics.
  ### Data Scope
  The Data will contain matches from 2000-2025 for only Men's Singles.
 I will not include Women's Singles the reason behind is, there is no consistency in winners and some like Maria Sharapova and Simona Halep tested doping positive and also I am not familiar with WTA level tennis for that many long time, therefore I am not including the Women's Singles.
+## 4.Data Cleaning and Preparation
+ ### Data Preprocessing
+    Tournament Filtering: The dataset was filtered to exclude lower tier events (ATP 250 and ATP 500).
+The analysis is restricted to ATP Masters 1000 and Grand Slam tournaments to analyze peak competitive performance.
+    Handling Missing Values: Missing numerical data points (N/A) were imputed using the mean value of their respective features.